TheImagingSource/tiscamera/README.md

 * firmware update tools
 * examples on how to interact with your camera

-## Want to see how these things might work for you?
+## Don't know where to start?

-Take a look at our wiki to see how they work.
+Take a look at our wiki to see where to begin.

 ## Questions, etc.